ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-csharp.md

 ### Identity Weak Password Complexity

-Identidade fraca e complexidade de senha.
+Identidade fraca de complexidade de senha.

 > Weak passwords can allow attackers to easily guess user passwords using wordlist or brute force attacks.
 Enforcing a strict password complexity policy mitigates these attacks by significantly increasing the time to guess a user’s valid password.
 For more information checkout the CWE-521 \(https://cwe.mitre.org/data/definitions/521.html\) advisory.

 ### **No Log Sensitive Information in console**

 Sem informação de log sensível no console

 > The App logs information.
 Sensitive information should never be logged.
 For more information checkout the CWE-532 \(https://cwe.mitre.org/data/definitions/532.html\) advisory.